lorddarthroro/TESS-Exoplanet-Transit-Detection-Using-Light-Curve-Analysis/README.md

 <img width="756" height="376" alt="image" src="https://github.com/user-attachments/assets/9b16ca59-940b-438a-87eb-dd48b1cd112b" />

-This lead me to confidently believe that the period of the known planet must be around 0.94, give or take.
+Here, the fold seems to suggest that the period of the planet is around 0.94.
 And indeed, Wasp-18b has the (in my opinion, suprisingly) low orbital period of 0.941452379 days (https://en.wikipedia.org/wiki/WASP-18b).
 Success!

 ---